 Excellence in Healthcare Communication by Jenny Rudolph

 Achieving excellence in healthcare communication requires multiple skills.
-When conflict arises we are programmed to respond with exasperation and negative judgment.
+When conflict arises, we respond with exasperation and negative judgment.
 In healthcare, this is especially dangerous.

 When your patient is in a critical state, the decision about whether to intubate before or after a trip to the CT is best reached with minimal conflict.